freedev/esi-example/README.md

 ESI Edge Side Includes example
 ==============================

+This is an example about ESI Edge Side Includes.
+The example has made using two docker containers: apache-php and varnish

-Draft: [Edge Side Includes](https://en.wikipedia.org/wiki/Edge_Side_Includes) (ESI) is a small markup language for edge level dynamic web content assembly.
+[Edge Side Includes](https://en.wikipedia.org/wiki/Edge_Side_Includes) (ESI) is a small markup language for edge level dynamic web content assembly.
 The purpose of ESI is to tackle the problem of web infrastructure scaling.[1]
 It is an application of edge computing.

 ## What are the ESI tags
 The ESI tags were introduced by Akamai to add some dynamic tags and only re-render these parts on the server-side.
 The goal of that is to render only specific parts.
 For example, we want to render a full e-commerce webpage but only the cart is user-dependent.
 So we could render the "static" parts and store with a predefined TTL (e.g. 60 minutes), and only the cart would be requested to render the block.